-Mark has shared Jeremy’s interest in the hidden nature of Suffolk’s ancient landscape for nearly three decades and is looking forward to collaborating on a series of Arcane Landscape walking projects in the very near future.
+Mark has shared Jeremy’s interest in the hidden nature of Suffolk’s ancient landscape for nearly three decades and is committed to expanding the reach of the Arcane Landscape Trust’s work.

 Mark is an author and researcher.
 His primary research interests are Celtic, Anglo-Saxon and Iron Age Scandinavian studies, especially literature, art and culture; religion and belief; ritual and magical practice; and northern pre-Christian worldviews.
 He also pursues general interests in folklore, mythology, mythopoeia and archeoastronomy.

 Griff started out as a graduate in Applied Physics and as such had a firm grounding in physical sciences and application of experimental procedure.
 He has since moved into the world of documentation having contributed method and means to simplify and automate the production and publication of documentation written to strict specification for a wide range of industries including military, nuclear and legislative.